 Improper vaccine administration either in the pharmacy or at a doctor’s office can cause adverse reactions such as shoulder injuries.
-Flu shots and other vaccines can cause shoulder Tendonitis, a painful condition caused by inflammation of the tendons connecting the shoulder muscles to the bone.
+Flu shots and other vaccines can cause shoulder Tendonitis, a painful condition in the upper arm caused by inflammation of the tendons connecting the shoulder muscles to the bone.

 If you suffered Tendonitis caused by a flu shot or other vaccine, you can seek compensation from the National Vaccine Injury Compensation Program.
+This federal program provides compensation for certain vaccine injuries.
 Seek help from one of our vaccine injury lawyers.

 Various vaccines can be injected into a person’s deltoid.
 If the injection is performed too high on shoulder, the vaccine can penetrate the sensitive tendons within.

 Tendons are thick cords of tissue that attach muscle to bone.
 If a vaccine penetrates the tendons or other sensitive areas like the bursa sac, it can cause an inflammatory response.
 The inflammation can present in the bursa (Bursitis), tendons (Tendonitis) or around the Rotator Cuff.
 Inflammation then causes pain.